Every Place Kansas – G

 Garnett Anderson Current Town Anderson County seat.
 Founded in 1856 and named for William A.Garnett, president of the town company at Greeley.

 Garrison Pottawatomie Lost Town 1880-1959 Garrison was on the Union Pacific Railroad and the Missouri Pacific Railroad.
-Garrison and Garrison Crossing were named for Cornelius Kingsland Garrison, a president of the Missouri Pacific Railroad.
+Garrison and Garrison Crossing were named after Cornelius Kingsland Garrison, president of the Missouri Pacific Railroad.
 The waters of Tuttle Creek Reservoir now cover Garrison.

 Gas, Gas City Allen Current Town Near Iola.